 To perform a manual installation:

-- 1. Log on with an administrator account to the computer on which you want to install the SQL Diagnostic Manager desktop client console. - 2.
-Launch the IDERA SQL Diagnostic Manager Quick Start.
+- 1. Log on with an administrator account to the computer you want to install the SQL Diagnostic Manager desktop client console. - 2.
+Run Setup.exe in the root of the installation kit. - 3.
+On the Welcome screen, click Next.